Got Questions? We got answers!

 Our script is asynchronous which means we don’t have any impact on the initial page load (the main content of the page, like text and images).
 After initial load, your site will start loading all your asynchronous scripts.
 There is no guarantee to the order in which asynchronous scripts load, so if your site has a lot of scripts to load, it can take Because longer to start loading.
 After the page loads (and any other scripts above us load), we load in under a second (typically between 200 and 400 MS).

-If your site is already slow, we’ll be waiting for the page to load before we load and it can appear that Because is loading slow, when in fact Because is waiting for your page to load.
-Second, once your initial page loads, if you have a lot of asynchronous scripts to load before us, our script can be delayed in starting to load.
-If you want to load the Because script earlier, reach out to our tech team to see how we can support.
+The Because script will wait for your page to fully load before it will load the campaign.
+So, if your site is slow, it can appear that Because is loading slowly, when in fact Because is waiting for your page to load first.
+Once your initial page loads, if you have a lot of other asynchronous scripts to load before us, our script can be delayed further.

 No we do not impact layout shift because we load after the page loads.
 A layout shift occurs when a visible element on your page changes position or size, affecting the position of content around it.
 Sometimes the shift is intended, such as when a container expands as a result of a user action.